Gfans/ISPH_NVIDIA_CUDA_CONTEST/README.md

 The CUDA tookit has been upgraded from v5.5 to v7.0.

-About Compilation & parameter setting & Keyboard commands：
+About Compilation & Parameter Setting & Keyboard Commands：

 Please refer to the short documentation (Currently it's only written in Chinese)